indygreg/PyOxidizer/docs/status.rst

 Native Extension Modules
 ------------------------

-Building and using compiled extension modules (e.g. C extensions) is partially supported.
+Using compiled extension modules (e.g. C extensions) is partially supported.

 Building C extensions to be embedded in the produced binary works for Windows, Linux, and macOS.